alex-czp/env-config/README.md

 This project is used to collect the docker-compose files that setup applications of development by docker.

-I am planning to re-build all projects on my base container.

 ## existed projects

 - [base](./base)(developing)